 - Direct memory access (DMA) protection is enabled

-Your PC needs to have Windows 11/10 Pro, Education, or Enterprise edition to see the BitLocker feature.
+Your PC needs Windows 11/10 Pro, Education, or Enterprise edition to see the BitLocker feature.
 In addition to that, your PC needs to meet the following hardware requirements.

 - Your PC must have Trusted Platform Module (TPM) 1.2 or later with Trusted Computing Group (TCG) compliant BIOS or UEFI firmware.